Scientific Name

 Etymology

-The generic epithet "moniliformis (mon-il-lee-FOR-mis)" means "resembling beads on a string or necklace" and refers to the shape of the branches.
+The generic epithet "moniliformis (pronounced mon-il-lee-FOR-mis)" means "resembling beads on a string or necklace" and refers to the barrel-shaped internodes of this species.

 Origin